vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 cert-manager-webhook-567f6945f-8m8d6       1/1     Running   0          54s
 ```

-Note: In the sample commands provided, the cert-manager application will be deployed in the mypackages namespace, with all required pods created in the `cert-manager` namespace.
+Note: In the sample commands provided, the cert-manager application will be deployed in the `namespaceName` namespace, with all required pods created in the `cert-manager` namespace.
 If a namespace named `cert-manager` already exists, the package deployment will use that existing namespace.
 If the package installation fails, label the `cert-manager` namespace with `pod-security.kubernetes.io/enforce=privileged` and delete all the ReplicaSets under the `cert-manager` namespace.
 This will prompt the deployment to recreate the ReplicaSets and the necessary pods.